 7. Publish a blog.

 Being positioned in the first part of a search engine results page can give you a better chance of getting more prospects.
 One effective way of doing that is to publish a blog.
 Write about your business, new service package, and stories that go along with your photos.
 It is also a good idea to include photography tips and advice.
-If your blog posts and photos are well done and provide real value, readers will tend look up at you as a thought leader in your industry and therefore give you more credibility than your competition.
+If your blog posts and photos are well done and provide real value, readers will tend to look up to you as a thought leader in your industry and therefore give you more credibility than your competition.

 People like it when service providers personally reply to their inquiries and calls.
 Interaction makes them feel secure, knowing that there is a person or a human team behind the brand.
 Prospects will more likely close the deal with you if you are able to reply to their initial inquiry within the first few hours.
 This being the case, always take time during your day to answer emails, messages, phone calls, and blog and social media comments in order to follow up with potential leads and current clients.
 Make sure to always follow up and give feedback after you have completed a project.
-A wise woman once said to me, “Your fortune is in your follow up.”
+A wise woman once said to me, “Your fortune is in your follow-up.”

 What is the common denominator of all these 8 tips?
 Yes, you guessed it.
 It’s all about connecting with people and building relationships.
-Business in general is all about relationships and how you manage them.
+Business, in general, is all about relationships and how you manage them.
 Find ways to provide true value to your clients and treat them with respect and honesty and the rest will take care of itself.